ccrafael/xxGA/README.md

 To change the problem the main.cpp must be changed and a new compilation is needed.

-There are other two problem implemented:
+There are other two problem implemented but need to be activated programatically:
 - Generic functions optimization:
 This problem load function from its configuration file.
 This http://warp.povusers.org/FunctionParser/ library was used to parse functions from a configuration file.